-Pip is Python’s package installer.
-If you’re wondering what Pip stands for: the name Pip is a recursive acronym, which stands for ‘Pip Installs Packages’.
-There are two ways of installing Python packages using pip:
+Pip install is the command you use to install Python packages with the Pip package manager.
+If you’re wondering what Pip stands for, the name Pip is a recursive acronym for ‘Pip Installs Packages.’
+There are two ways to install Python packages with pip:

 - Manual installation